Patrick O'Flaherty (writer)

-Patrick O'Flaherty CM (October 6, 1939 – August 16, 2017) was a Newfoundland and Labrador writer, historian, and academic.
+Patrick Augustine O'Flaherty CM (October 6, 1939 – August 16, 2017) was a Newfoundland and Labrador writer, historian, and academic.

+Early life and education

-He was born in Long Beach, part of Northern Bay, Conception Bay.
+O'Flaherty was born in Long Beach, part of Northern Bay, Conception Bay.
 He received a B.A. and M.A. from Memorial University of Newfoundland, and obtained his Ph.D. from University College London in 1963.
 After teaching at the University of Manitoba, in 1965 he joined the English department at Memorial, where he was later Professor and Head (1982-1987).
 He retired in 1995 and held the position of professor emeritus.
-He was married to Marjorie Doyle, a writer and broadcaster, and had three sons from a previous marriage.